Canada's conserved areas

 - National marine conservation areas (Parks Canada) are established to conserve representative examples of Canada’s natural and cultural marine heritage and to provide opportunities for public education and enjoyment

-The areas established by these departments, along with provincially established areas, contribute to the conservation network.
+The areas established by these departments, along with provincially and terrestrially established areas, contribute to the conservation network.
 The primary goal of this network is to provide long-term conservation of marine biodiversity, ecosystem function and special natural features.

 The different jurisdictions conserve areas for different purposes,Footnote 5 and control the amount of human activity (such as transportation, fishing or recreation) that is allowed.
 Marine conservation efforts include a wide range of management and stewardship activities.
 Examples include support for the recovery of species at risk, prevention and mitigation of the impact of aquatic invasive species, and strengthening of Canada’s response to ship-source marine pollution.